-An assembler translates assembly-language source code into machine code — the binary instructions a processor actually executes.
-It’s the simplest piece of the toolchain: there’s no real “compilation” in the optimization sense, just a near-mechanical conversion of mnemonics like add r3, r4, r5 to their 32-bit binary encodings.
+An assembler translates assembly-language source code into machine code, the binary instructions a processor actually executes.
+It’s the simplest piece of the toolchain: no real “compilation” in the optimization sense, just a near-mechanical conversion of mnemonics like add r3, r4, r5 to their 32-bit binary encodings.

 The assembler also recognizes:

-.data,.text,.word,.global, etc. — instructions to the assembler about how to organize output, but not actual machine code. - Labels — symbolic names like
+.data,.text,.word,.global, etc. These tell the assembler how to organize output but aren’t machine code. - Labels: symbolic names like

 loop:that mark addresses.